franckalbinet/marisco/install_configure_guide/README.md

 ## Percent Weight

 ### Description:
 Expressed as a percentage.
-This is calculated by dividing the dry weight by the wet weight and then multiplying by 100.
-The reported value should be greater than 0 and less than 100.
+This is calculated by dividing the dry weight by the wet weight.
+The reported value should be greater than 0 and less than 1.

 ### Lookup Table (LUT) in use:
 No